 We’d love to learn about other proverbs from around the world similar to “The Grass is Always Greener”, and also if the same proverb exists elsewhere.
 Please share your versions, with translations if possible, in the comments below.

 A book of quotations, proverbs and household words (1907) by Sir William Gurney Benham

 Dictionary of Proverbs (2006) by George Latimer Apperson, M. Manser

 Verbivore’s Feast: Second Course: More Word & Phrase Origins (2006) by Chrysti M. Smith

-This artilce was posted on Wednesday, July 28th, 2010 at 3:45 pm and is filed under Countries & Cultures, English, English Proverbs, Japan, Japanese, Languages, Mama Lisa, Music, Proverbs, Questions, Sayings, The Grass is Always Greener, USA.
+This article was posted on Wednesday, July 28th, 2010 at 3:45 pm and is filed under Countries & Cultures, English, English Proverbs, Japan, Japanese, Languages, Mama Lisa, Music, Proverbs, Questions, Sayings, The Grass is Always Greener, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 19 Responses to “The Proverb “The Grass is Always Greener on the Other Side””

 Leave a Reply